sjbiaga/kittens/README.md

 Projects
 ========

-Each project is named `kittens` based on `SBT` developed in Scala 3.
+Each project is named `kittens` built with `SBT` developed in Scala 3.